 When presenting a new idea or proposal or seeking buy-in, too many people depend solely on substance and forget the importance of good communication.

 Here are a few tips on how to convey your message and win support for your idea.

 - Be Concise – know what you’re communicating and do it in a simple and concise manner.
 Make sure that you can frame your discussion, walk your subject through a logical thought process, and summarize your point.
 The message itself is the foundation of your communication.
 You have to nail it or nothing else matters.
 Get to the point and move on.
 Don’t let tangents or ramblings get in the way of the substance of your discussion, otherwise, you’ll simply be sucking the oxygen out of the way.

 - Use a Wow!
 Factor – professionalism is an absolute must and most people know it, but don’t underestimate the power of Wow!
-Sharp looking visual aides and other creative support for your idea will create an positive emotional reaction and build confidence in your abilities.
-The right aides will also help demonstrate your idea in a visual manner and will provide the “pop” you need to push your idea over the edge.
+Sharp-looking visual aids and other creative support for your idea will create a positive emotional reaction and build confidence in your abilities.
+The right aids will also help demonstrate your idea in a visual manner and will provide the “pop” you need to push your idea over the edge.

 We can all recognize that a clean, concise, and easy to understand message is easier to digest and ultimately buy into.
 Simultaneously creating an emotional response by being prepared, passionate, and bringing the Wow! can often put you over the edge.

 What other techniques do you use to communicate and present ideas?
 What works for you and what doesn’t?